tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/thresholdprob.png">

 __2.5__ After the classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons based on the genotypes file.
 This is identical to stage __1.5__.
-To count the number of objects in your data, the program defaults to a pixel minimum and maximum object size.
-These cuttoffs will have significant effects on accuracy and vary completely by application.
-You will be prompted to select these values.
-This has to be left to the user since the size of the objects they want counted will vary between different users.
-You will also be prompted to optionally apply the watershed algorithm when counting images.
-This is used to separate objects that are touching or overlapping in the image so they can be separately counted.
-This is on by default.

 Please use the same parameters you used in Stage 1 to ensure proper experimental design.